bobbyconti/iTunesClient/README.md

 ## Overview

-iTunesClient is an iOS app that allows users to search for artists using the iTunes Search API.
+iTunesClient is an app that allows users to search for artists using the iTunes Search API.
+Search for artists to get a list of albums and call up detail views of album info!
 The app incorporates:

 - Swift
 - JSON